 This specialized Steam Generator training and testing covers the same materials as ETS-300 but is specific to PWR Steam Generator inspection data.
 All data interpretation is performed on advanced computer-based systems.
 Both the written and practical examinations are created and graded using dedicated software.
 Instruction includes 40 hours of classroom theory and practical “hands-on” training: 40 hours are required for the EC data evaluation.
-Prerequisite: Completion of ETS-300 or equivalent and at least one year experience as a Level IIA Inspector, or instructor’s permission. *May require additional ETD-400 work before and after established course dates to meet the minimum course criteria.
+Prerequisite: Completion of ETS-300 or equivalent and at least one year experience as a Level IIA Inspector, or instructor’s permission. *May require additional ETS-300 work before and after established course dates to meet the minimum course criteria.

 RevospECT Dashboard Operator (8 hours)

 This course provides the qualified ET data analyst with instruction on the setup and operation of the RevospECT system and operation of the dashboard controls.
 This course is designed for students that are familiar with the manual analysis process, Eddynet AN (PC) software, and concepts of automated analysis.
 Typical course is 8 hours duration including classroom instruction and practical “hands-on” training.
-Prerequisite: Qualification/certification as ET Level IIA-QDA or ET Level IIIA-QDA data analyst with experience, or instructor’s permission.
+Prerequisite: Qualification/certification as ET Level IIA, ET Level IIA-QDA or ET Level IIIA-QDA data analyst with experience, or instructor’s permission.

 RevospECT Configurator (40 hours)

 This course provides the qualified ET data analyst with instruction on the concepts, techniques and strategies for construction of RevospECT Configurations.
 This includes the application and theory of use and manipulation of Zetec Capsule Packages, Gates, Final Analysis, and overview of HDC (auto mode) enabled capsules.
-Typical course is 24 hours duration including classroom instruction and practical “hands-on” training.
+Typical course is 40 hours duration including classroom instruction and practical “hands-on” training.
 (Class size, student qualifications and experience or complexity of desired configurations may increase course length.)
-Prerequisite: Qualification/certification as ET Level IIA-QDA or ET Level IIIA-QDA data analyst with experience, or instructor’s permission
+Prerequisite: Qualification/certification as ET Level IIA, ET Level IIA-QDA or ET Level IIIA-QDA data analyst with experience, or instructor’s permission

 Use the link on the left to view the latest course schedule.
 For additional information or questions, please contact our training staff using the form found on the Course Registration page or contact Zetec Customer Service.